Skip to main content

 We have received apologies from Deputies Cannon, Carroll MacNeill and Smith and Senator Warfield.
 Other colleagues will join us remotely and some are coming in a little later.

 Today we are continuing our meetings on the recommendations Nos.
 4 to 19, inclusive, of the Citizens' Assembly on Gender Equality, which relate to care and social protection.
-Today we have representatives from the Disability Federation of Ireland, Disabled Women Ireland, and the Independent Living Movement Ireland.
+We have representatives from the Disability Federation of Ireland, Disabled Women Ireland, and the Independent Living Movement Ireland.

 I welcome our witnesses this morning.
 Ms Fleachta Phelan, senior policy advocate with the Disability Federation of Ireland is joining us here in person.
 She is very welcome.
 Joining us remotely are Ms Amy Hassett and Ms Maria Ní Fhlatharta, co-directors with Disabled Women Ireland.
 They are both very welcome.
 Ms Fiona Weldon and Ms Eileen Daly from Independent Living Movement Ireland are very welcome and join us remotely.
 Ms Weldon is the strategies for change co-ordinator and Ms Daly is a CREATE life coach.
 We are very accustomed now to having these hybrid meetings, which is great because it really maximises participation.